How to Care for Soy Candles

 The First Burn

-The first burn of your candle sets the stage for all subsequent burns.
+The first burn of your candle sets the stage for all subsequent burns!
+That's why it's the most important.

 If the soy wax doesn’t melt all the way across, you will end up leaving wax around the edge of the candle and I want you to be able to burn your candle for as long as it’s meant to.